bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # source release date of &lt;bes fixlet&gt; : date

-Returns the &amp;lt;date&amp;gt; object that represents the source release date of the specified fixlet.
+Returns the &lt;date&lt; object that represents the source release date of the specified fixlet.

 # source severity of &lt;bes fixlet&gt; : string